josh-works/josh-works.github.io/_posts/2021-09-30-iowa-st-pud/2021-09-30-iowa-st-pud.md

 ![expansionist](neighborhood.jpg)

-## PUD Code Provisions
+# PUD Code Provisions

 This PUD "application" will contain several sections, modeled roughly after the other PUD applications I could find on the City of Golden's website:

 - [Golden Overlook PUD Amendment (PDF)](GoldenOverlookPUDAmendment.pdf)
 - [Lookout Mountain PUD Sheet (PDF)](LookoutPUDSheet.pdf)

-### PUD High-level summary

-> The City and Agents of Golden will not prohibit households in the PUD to use the standards they can afford and to make their own trade-offs between location, road space, lot space, and floor space.
-The role of City and Agents involvement is limited to providing connections to the trunk city networks for transport, water, sewer, and storm drainage.
+## The role of the city

+The role of the City and of its Agents is limited to providing connections to the trunk city networks for transport, water, sewer, and storm drainage.

-### City Easements
+## City easements

 Existing city infrastructure within the boundaries of the PUD will be maintained, broadly, by a coalition between the PUD and the city.
 Easements currently owned by the city that extend beyond the physical boundaries of the road, sewer, and water network will be deemed unexercisable, and full possession will be remitted to the property owners.

+## Rights of way

+The owners representing the PUD will maintain the existing roads to ensure safe and adequate mobility network through-put.

+Non-vehicular rights-of-way will be decided upon and maintained by the property owners.

 -------------------